Fistynuts/mp-tech-test/README.md

 Hi, here's my code for the Moonpig tech test.

+The production build of this project is hosted on CloudFront->S3 at https://d19wa4v5oczpm6.cloudfront.net/index.html

 The site was created via `create-react-app`.
 I used `yarn` as the package manager and task runner.

 Routing is handled by `react-router`/`react-router-dom` and state management by `redux` and `redux-saga`.